ArthurZey/arthurzey.github.io/_pages/stubs/grammar-and-language.md

   * "basis" versus "base"
   * "bias" ("bias-ehz" versus "bias-eez")
 * Picard-isms: schedule, issue, appreciate
+* other words I like to pronounce in my own way
+  * controversial
+  * mature
+  * modular
 * "none are" versus "none is"; "any are" versus "any is"
 * singular "they"
 * singular "data"